-Many varieties are cold hardy to -10F (- 23C) when well rooted in the garden.
-Grow varieties described as soft spring wheat in spring, but choose hard winter wheat for fall.
+Many varieties are cold hardy to - 23C (-10F) when well rooted in the garden.
+Grow varieties described as soft spring wheat in spring, but choose hard winter wheat for autumn.

-When using wheat to improve very poor soil, mixing a balanced organic fertilizer into the soil before planting will give better results.
+When using wheat to improve very poor soil, mixing a balanced organic fertiliser into the soil before planting will give better results.

 Sow and Plant

-Sow in late summer or early fall for an overwintered crop.
+Sow in late summer or early autumn for an overwintered crop.
 Spring wheat can be planted while the soil is still cool.
-Broadcast seed into cultivated soil so that the seeds are about 3 inches (7 cm) apart and one-half inch (1 cm) deep.
+Broadcast seed into cultivated soil so that the seeds are about 7 cm (3in) apart and 1 cm (1/2in) deep.
 No thinning is required.
-Increase spacing to 8 inches (20cm) apart when growing wheat with other cover crops.
+Increase spacing to 20cm (8in) apart when growing wheat with other green manures.

 Our Garden Planner can produce a personalized calendar of when to sow, plant and harvest for your area.